damnedelf/front_for_todo/readme.md

 <br />
 mapping disabled

-**Also u can change firestore config by modifying firestoreConfig.ts**
+**Also u can change connection string in modifying private property reqUrl in src/ts/Store.ts**

 ## Contact